MatthewPierce-ITC/ExhibitMarkerDocs/pages/working_with_files/working_with_files_adding.markdown

 > ![Screen Grab - Menu bar folder import](working_with_files_assets/working_with_files_06_importsubfolders.png)

-With this option on, ExhibitMarker will cycle through the selected folder and all sub-folders contained therein and import every PDF file that is located.
+With this option on, ExhibitMarker&trade; will cycle through the selected folder and all sub-folders contained therein and import every PDF file that is located.

 > ![Screen Grab - Menu bar folder import](working_with_files_assets/working_with_files_07_subfoldercontents.png)